 How Do You Apply for Benefits Under the Trade Adjustment Assistance Program?

 The first step is to establish group eligibility for workers in the company whose jobs may be affected.
 To do so, you should petition the DOL for eligibility to apply for benefits.
 A petition must be filed with the office of Trade Adjustment Assistance of the Employment and Training Administration by a group of three or more workers, their union or authorized representative or company official.
 Upon notification that your company has been certified, you must go to your nearest Workforce Office for Trade Adjustment Assistance information.

 You can obtain TAA petitions online at http://www.doleta.gov/tradeact/petitions.cfm or through your local Workforce OK Office.

 Would Training Improve One's Job Prospects?

 Training opportunities may be immediately available to qualified adversely affected workers when separated.
-If there are no suitable jobs in your area and you think training would improve your chances of getting a job, discuss your needs and goals with the staff of your local Job Service office to see if you qualify.
+If there are no suitable jobs in your area and you think training would improve your chances of getting a job, discuss your needs and goals with the staff of your local Workforce Office to see if you qualify.
 They can advise you on the employment outlook for workers with different job skills, help you decide what kind of work is best suited to your aptitudes and interests, and tell you about training opportunities that may be available.
 Your plans may include on-the-job training, vocational and/or technical training.